nomad3/enterprise-ai-labs-monorepo/docs/IMPLEMENTATION.md

-# AgentProvision Implementation Documentation
+# agentprovision Implementation Documentation

 ## Overview
-AgentProvision is a Full-Stack Developer & DevOps AI Agent that helps automate and streamline the software development process.
+agentprovision is a Full-Stack Developer & DevOps AI Agent that helps automate and streamline the software development process.
 The system is built using FastAPI, PostgreSQL, and Redis, with a focus on modularity, testability, and scalability.

 ## Core Components

 ### 1. Ticket Ingestion & Interpretation Engine
-- **Location**: `AgentProvision/core/ticket_engine/`
+- **Location**: `agentprovision/core/ticket_engine/`
 - **Purpose**: Processes and interprets tickets from various sources (e.g., Jira)
 - **Key Features**:
   - Ticket parsing and validation